CarlG96/synthestory/README.md

 - In setting.py pylint records `line too long`.
 This is due to the length of some password strings and cannot be adequately fixed as it require breaking the string on a new line.
 - Throughout the Python code pylint repeatedly states `Class 'x' has not 'objects' member`.
 This is untrue and without the code it references SyntheStory does not work.
 - Throughout the test code pylint repeatedly states `local variable 'x' is assigned but never used`.
 This is due to it being used in a TestCase setUp function and pylint not recognised it is used in other functions of the test suite after this.
-- Throughout the code pylint states `redefining built in id` and `Argument name 'id' does not conform to snake_case naming style`.
-As 'id' was used in the Code Institute walkthrough project I believe these are not valide errors.
 - pylint says in test_models.py `Unnecessarily calls dunder method __str__.
 Use str built in function.` This is due to str built in function being used in __str__ functions of the models to remove another error saying the __str__ method did not return a string.
 Either way a PEP8 error is thrown so it has been left as is.
 ### Lighthouse
 SyntheStory was tested in Brave's Lightouse feature and was found to be fast-loading and accessible for the visually impaired.